UPDATED February 3, 2020

 If there’s a legume you are looking for (examples: fava beans, mung beans or adzuki beans) and you do not see it in the list below it’s because they have not been analyzed by Monash University.
-So whenever that’s the case, you have two options – you can play it safe and avoid the food entirely OR you can try a small amount and slowly up the amount you have and record any symptoms in your Food & Symptom Diary.
+So whenever that’s the case, you have two options – you can play it safe and avoid the food entirely OR you can try a small amount and see how you do.
+Remember to always record all food and drinks consumed and any symptoms in your Food & Symptom Diary.

 The reason why I give the suggestion for trying a little yourself is that everyone is different in how their bodies acknowledge FODMAPs, and what might bother someone else, may not bother you.
 So if you must try a food, it’s very important though to start small and keep a record in your diary.

-Which are the best servings size for legumes in a low-FODMAP diet?
+Which are the best serving sizes for legumes on a low FODMAP diet?

 - Borlotti beans, canned – HIGH